grafana/rollout-operator/README.md

 ##### Handling errors

-The webhook is conservative and allows changed whenever an error occurs:
+The webhook is conservative and allows changes whenever an error occurs:
 - When parent object can't be retrieved from the API.
 - When the validation request can't be decoded or includes an unsupported type.